-The new batch transaction entry feature offers accounting professionals a way to streamline data entry tasks.
-This feature is included only with QuickBooks Professional Bookkeeper 2013, QuickBooks Accountant 2013, and QuickBooks Enterprise Solutions Accountant 13.0.
+The improved batch transaction entry feature offers accounting professionals a way to streamline data entry tasks.
+This feature is also useful for business owners who do batch entry of transactions when using QuickBooks Enterprise.
+This feature is included only with QuickBooks Accountant 2014 and all versions of QuickBooks Enterprise 14.0.

-Use Batch Enter Transactions for adding the following to a QuickBooks data file:
+Use Batch Enter Transactions to add the following to a QuickBooks data file: